sammymarks/Zelda-RPG/README.md

 - Wireframe is linked here - https://www.figma.com/file/geqIZi5mkhqDo2gb4dLLIH/Project1-Zelda-RPG?type=design&node-id=0%3A1&mode=design&t=LrtLseEgFMMQfqJ7-1
 - I successfully pulled an API , but am not sure how to navigate into the objects/arrays when there is a "promise pending" in the conosle:
 ![Promise Pending Console Log](image.png)
+- Expected challenges:
+  - This has a lot of requirements...
+I may have to scale back MVP
+  - Styling is hard, and I want to do this right!

 ## Game Play
 - Turn based "RPG" where Zelda (main character) moves across a grid collecting items and fighting enemies until she finds Link